mysql, postgresql, or oracle choosing the best database

 MySQL vs PostgreSQL vs Oracle: Which Database Is Right for Your Project?

-The success and performance of your application are heavily dependent on your selection of a suitable database management system (DBMS).
-The sheer number of databases out there might make it difficult to zero in on the one that will serve your needs the best.
+The sheer number of databases might make it difficult to zero in on the one that will best serve your needs.

 In this in-depth analysis, we’ll take a look at three well-known DBMS options: MySQL, PostgreSQL, and Oracle.
 There are advantages and disadvantages to each of these databases, as well as specific uses for each.
 We’ll break down each choice into its component parts so you can compare and contrast features, performance, scalability, community support, and pricing.